-- moving in with elderly relatives in order to protect them from unwanted and aggressive unsolicited phone calls seeking donations.
+- moving in with younger relatives in order to be protected from unwanted and aggressive unsolicited phone calls seeking donations.

-“We found that calls from charities, and the for-profit marketing businesses that represent them, make up the bulk of unwanted calls,” says Mr Godfrey.
+“We found that calls from charities, and the for-profit marketing businesses that represent them, make up the bulk of unwanted calls,” says CHOICE Head of Media Tom Godfrey.

 “Of course charities need to be able to raise funds to survive but when the nature of the fund raising verges on harassment, it’s bad for the charities and the community they are set up to serve.